wombleton/gitlaw-nz/acts/A/Auditor Regulation Act 2011.md

     *   (a) this Part---

-        *   (i) requires auditors who carry out audits of financial statements and group financial statements of issuers, or otherwise in respect of issuers, to hold a licence; and
+        *   (i) requires auditors who carry out audits of financial statements and group financial statements of FMC reporting entities, or otherwise in respect of FMC reporting entities, to hold a licence; and

         *   (ii) requires audit firms appointed or engaged in respect of those audits to be registered; and